 Local fruits, vegetables, breads and meats are available each Friday in September and April at the BU Farmers Market.
 The market, set up between Navy Hall and Bakeless Center, helps benefit the student environmental group Helping Our Planet Earth (HOPE).

 Sponsored by BU’s Green Campus Initiative and the SOLVE volunteer office, the farmers market is an outgrowth of the Earth Day tours in 2009 of Forks Farm, Orangeville, and Dancing Hen Farm, Stillwater. #BUSustainability

 What has been done so far

-- Replaced coal boilers at heating plant — two 1951 vintage coal boilers were demolished and are being replaced with a biomass (wood chip) boiler and a natural gas boiler to reduce emissions.
+- Replaced coal boilers at heating plant — two 1951 vintage coal boilers were demolished and replaced with a biomass (wood chip) boiler and a natural gas boiler to reduce emissions.
 The work was completed in 2010 under a Guaranteed Energy Savings Agreement and was partially funded with a $500,000 grant obtained through the PA Department of Environmental Protection.
 An additional grant in 2013, for $2 million from the PA Department of Community and Economic Development, will help expand the biomass project further.
 A planned second boiler will use wood fuel to generate both heat and electrical power.

 - Use of more energy efficient windows — single-paned windows in Old Science Hall and Carver Hall were replaced with energy-efficient double paned units.